 No. Provision of the Bill Issue Proposal Justification 1.
-Section 3: Object and purpose of the Act. -The Bill provides the object and purpose of the Act is to provide for the equitable sharing of revenue raised nationally among the national and county governments in the financial year 2025/26 in accordance with Article 203(2) of the Constitution. -The correct reference of the sharing of revenue among the national and county governments is in accordance with Article 202(1).
-2. Schedule S.4: Allocation of revenue raised nationally between the national and county governments for the FY 2025/26 government from 10.4 percent to 9.3 percent and an increase in the allocation to the national executive -The Commission in its FY 2025/26 vertical recommendation, recommended that the national government be allocated Ksh.
-2,409.75, and county governments Ksh.
-417.4 billion as equitable shares for the financial year 2025/26. county government has a negative impact in the ability of governments to improve on service delivery to the citizens and this amounts to a claw back on the objects of devolution. -County governments have conditional financial obligations that were meant to
+Section 3: Object and purpose of the Act. -The Bill provides the object and purpose of the Act is to provide for the equitable sharing of revenue raised nationally among the national and county governments in the financial year 2025/26 in accordance with Article 203(2) of the Constitution. -The correct reference of the sharing of revenue among the national and county governments is in accordance with Article 202(1). -Article 203 provides the criteria for the sharing of revenue subject to 202(1).
+2. Schedule S.4: Allocation of revenue raised nationally between the national and county governments for the FY 2025/26 government from 10.4 percent to 9.3 percent and an increase in the allocation to the national executive 2025/26 vertical recommendation, recommended that the the ability of governments to improve on service delivery to the citizens and this amounts to a claw back on the objects of devolution. -County governments have conditional financial obligations that were meant to